 A crisply shot, b & w throwback to cinema that was interested in flashes and glimpses of everyday people . . . a rough-and-ready trip along the currents of struggling lives.

-Audience Reviews for Between Sweet and Salt Water (Entre la mer et l'eau douce)
+There are no featured reviews for Between Sweet and Salt Water (Entre la mer et l'eau douce) at this time.

 There are no approved quotes yet for this movie.